tommie/tommie.github.io/_posts/2023-11-05-finishing.md

 If I build a database engine, I could set up a SaaS, or run an open-source project.
 Either way, I **should** hope that work continues, not that I can be done with it.

+**Update** Perhaps that's why I like fixing things for others.
+Repairing it means restoring to a known previous state.
+This is something that can be finished.
+When I fixed my wife's sewing machine, there was nothing more I wanted to do with it.
+It was completed and handed back to her.
+(Textiles as a craft is too unpredictable to me.)

+## Conclusion

 The natural state of affairs is an ever increasing pile of prospects and tools at various milestones.
 Will that provide satisfaction?
 Work that begets work is the meaning of life?